raphjaph/bip322-website/README.md

     verify
 ```

-The WASM binary and Javascript glue code can then be found in `www/pkg`.
-The
+The WASM binary and Javascript glue code can then be found in `verify/pkg`.
-[bip322.rs](https://bip322.rs) site also runs a small WASM binary if you'd like
-to check it out.